kdrag0n/kdrag0n.dev/content/privacy-policy.md

 ## Google Play Store

-If you download and install any of our apps from the Google Play Store, the following information will be collected and saved periodically as you use the installed software.
+If you download and install any of our applications from the Google Play Store, the following information will be collected and saved periodically as you use the installed software.
 The information is stored on a server hosted on [Vultr](https://www.vultr.com/legal/privacy/) and proxied by Cloudflare.

-- Package name of the app
+- Package name of the application
-- Version code of the app
+- Version code of the application
 - Licensing status reported by the Google Play Store
 - User identifier reported by the Google Play Store
 - Current time and date
 - Irreversible hash of a unique device identifier
 - IP address
-- Whether the user is licensed to use the app
+- Whether the user is licensed to use the application

 This information is used solely to enforce the [Terms of Service]({{< relref "terms-of-service" >}}), for anti-abuse and debugging purposes.